 Politics matters to us at Trinity Park but it is not and never will be our central identity.
-Sadly, friends in neighborhoods and even in churches are parting ways over how they feel about Donald Trump being elected as our 45th president.
+Sadly, friends in neighborhoods and even in churches are parting ways over how they feel about the current presidential administration.
 All the while the Gospel is still the power to change our lives and to unify the church-yes, even in America today.

 How can the Gospel change our lives in this cultural moment?
 If we are anxious now, is it because we are putting our hope in the wrong place?
 As is the case in every transition of power in Washington, it should be obvious that our ultimate hope cannot be placed in our government.
 Instead of putting your hope in a politician or a political party, hope in Jesus.
 No political movement can give us the hope that conquers anxiety that Jesus does.

 If there is conflict now, is it because we lack humility to see another person’s point of view?
 Do we feel we have to change others to reflect our image instead of trusting God to renew humanity in his image?
 Instead of working to change everyone to be like you, trust in the sovereign God of the universe to continue his redeeming work in his church and in this nation.